rakytap/sequential-quantum-gate-decomposer/README.md

 ### Download the Quantum Gate Decomposer package

-The downloaded package should be extracted into the directory **path/to/qgdsource**.
+The developer version Quantum Gate Decomposer package can be downloaded from github repository [https://github.com/rakytap/quantum-gate-decomposer/tree/C++](https://github.com/rakytap/quantum-gate-decomposer/tree/C++).
+After the downloaded package is extracted into the directory **path/to/qgdsource** (which would be the path to the source code of the QGD package), one can proceed to the compilation steps described in the next section.

 ### How to deploy the Quantum Gate Decomposer package